 Rabbi Reuben J. Poupko has served as rabbi of the Beth Israel Beth Aaron Congregation of Cote St. Luc since 1986.
 Rabbi Poupko has served in a variety of leadership roles both locally and nationally in the Canada-Israel Committee and the Canadian Jewish Congress.
 He is currently serving on the executive of Federation CJA and is chairing the Rabbinic Caucus.

-Steve sits on the boards of several community organizations, including Camp B.B.
-Riback (as Past Chairman), the Jewish Federation of Edmonton (as Treasurer), and he was the Vice-Chair of the City of Edmonton’s Next Generation Task Force.
+Steve sits on the Boards of several community organizations, including: the Jewish Federation of Edmonton (as Vice President); the Edmonton Talmud Torah Society; and the City of Edmonton’s Next Generation Task Force. (as Vice-Chair).
 In 2009, Steve received the National Award of Excellence for his commitment to the Canadian Jewish Community.
-During this time he co-chaired the National Young Leadership Israel Advocacy Program through CIJA’s predecessors, and through this position led missions for Members of Canada’s Parliament to Israel.
+During this time he co-chaired the National Young Leadership Israel Advocacy Program through CIJA’s predecessors, and, through this position, led missions to Israel for Members of Canada’s Parliament.

-David was the first Chair of CIJA’s GTA Local Partnership Committee and has served on the boards of Jewish Federations of North America, Jewish Federations of Canada-UIA and UJA Federation of Greater Toronto.
+David currently chairs CIJA’s Governance Committee.
+David was the first Chair of CIJA’s GTA Local Partnership Committee and has served on the Boards of Jewish Federations of North America, Jewish Federations of Canada-UIA, and UJA Federation of Greater Toronto.
 In 2007, David became the first Canadian Chair of the National Young Leadership Cabinet of Jewish Federations of North America.
-In the broader community, he serves on the board of the Canadian Opera Foundation and has received an Arbor Award from the University of Toronto for outstanding personal service to the University.
+In the broader community, he serves on the Boards of the Canadian Opera Company and the Canadian Opera Foundation and has received an Arbor Award from the University of Toronto for outstanding personal service to the University.

 David received his LL.B. from the Faculty of Law, University of Toronto in 1987 and his B.A. (with distinction) from York University in 1984.